 Get familiar with the features and amenities of your RV or travel trailer when you pick it up.
 RV dealers should give you a detailed orientation.
 If renting from a peer-to-peer site, be sure to ask the RV owner to explain how everything works.
 Asking all your questions before you leave the RV lot could save you from making a needless — and fun-spoiling — off-hours call to the RV owner asking how to hook up the kitchen sink, for example.

-Know What Supplies to Bring
+Supplies to Bring When Renting an RV

 Ask about extras supplied with the rental.
 You'll need to know whether you need to provide bed linen, toilet paper, cookware and dishes, for example.
 This information should be included in the orientation given by the RV dealer before you pick up your RV.
 If renting from a peer-to-peer site, be sure to ask the owner of vehicle.